opitzconsulting/jquery-mobile-angular-adapter/README.md

 Notes:

+- Internally, we use jquery mobile to load the pages and do the transition between the pages.
+  By this, we automatically support the prefetching and caching functionality for pages from jquery mobile (see their docs for details).
+  E.g. use `<a href="prefetchThisPage.html" data-prefetch> ... </a>` in a parent page to prefetch a child page.
 - We always enable `$locationProvider.html5Mode` and set `$locationProvider.hashPrefix('!')`.
   By this, we are compatible to the default jquery mobile behaviour, e.g. links like `<a href="somePage.html">` are possible and do not reload the whole page but use AJAX.